 Another way to foster success is by tailoring the referral program to your particular business model.
-Because each brand has its own nuances, you’ll want to breed those into this important marketing strategy.
+Because each brand has its own nuances, you’ll want to weave those into this important marketing strategy.
 The most effective referral programs target a specific audience and appeal to what their customers want.
-This can be done with customer referral programs (refer a friend programs), brand ambassador referral programs, or partner referral programs.
+This can be done with customer referral programs (refer-a-friend programs), brand ambassador referral programs, or partner referral programs.

 Overall, your referral marketing ideas should fit your overall marketing strategy – an approach that’s simple and effective.